DocuWare/Intellix/doc/linux-setup.md

 ## Introduction

-This documentation explains how to setup Intelligent On-Premise on an Ubuntu Host.
+This documentation explains how to setup Intelligent On-Premise on an Ubuntu or Debian host.
 This documentation is working for Ubuntu 20.04 and Debian 10.

 Instructions for configuring Intelligent Indexing and working with